guildai/guildai/guild/tests/uat/run-hello-examples.md

     >>> run("guild operations")
     Limiting models to the current directory (use --all to include all) ./hello:default           Print a default message
-    ./hello:from-file  Print a message from a file ./hello:from-flag  Print a message
+    ./hello:from-file         Print a message from a file ./hello:from-file-output  Print output from last file-output operation ./hello:from-flag         Print a message
     <exit 0>

 ### `default`